 If your goal is to increase your social media or advocacy marketing program’s Earned Media Value and get the most bang for your buck, start by looking at – and improving – the images you’re using on social media.
-Here are our 5 top tips to improving your social media photos.
+While many of the tips we outline below remain true to form in 2022.
+We’ve updated this post with a few more tips to help your brand grow and prosper in the new year.
+Here are our 5 8 top tips to improving your social media photos.

 What is Earned Media Value?

 There are usually two ways to measure the return-on-investment (ROI) of an advocacy marketing program: either through straight conversions (sales earned, tickets sold, coupons downloaded, etc.) or via earned media value.